 One of the most popular options for home gyms are multi-gyms, for good reason.

-In this guide we’re diving into the world of home multi-gyms and arming you with everthing you need to pick the best multi-purpose machine for your home.
+In this guide, we’re diving into the world of home multi-gyms and arming you with everything you need to pick the best multi-purpose machine for your home.

 What is a multi-gym?

 A multi-gym, like the name suggests, is a piece of equipment that lets you perform multiple types of exercise with one bit of fitness equipment.
 They’re specifically designed to let you work out all of the major muscle groups of your body on one compact piece of kit.

 - Effective – The biggest reason to pick a multi-gym over cardio options.
 The fact that you can train your entire body is a big deal, and strength training is far more effective at burning fat than cardio.
 No matter your goals, a multi-gym is almost certainly a solid investment.

 - Safe – Multi-gyms lock you into a range of motion, so you’re less likely to hurt yourself with bad form.
 Unlike say dumbbells, where there’s a greater range of movement that’s possible, doing a bench press on your home multi-gym has far less room to get it wrong.

 - Space saving – There’s multi-gyms of all shapes and sizes out there – from compact appartment-friendly machines, up to whopping multi statin, multi-user mega-gyms.
 Whatever size space you have – garage, spare room or appartment corner, there’s a gym you can get to make the most of the space.